ExpenseGhost

 What about a joint Schedule C?

-Married couples who both materially participate in the same business can file as a "qualified joint venture" (QJV) — split the income / expenses 50/50, file two Schedule Cs, both pay SE tax on their share, both get Social Security credit.
+Married couples who both materially participate in the same business can file as a "qualified joint venture" (QJV): split the income and expenses 50/50, file two Schedule Cs, both pay SE tax on their share, both get Social Security credit.

-For most situations, one spouse runs the business and files a single Schedule C. Joint filing combines that with the other spouse's W-2.
+For most couples, one spouse runs the business and files a single Schedule C. Joint filing combines that with the other spouse's W-2.

 How ExpenseGhost helps